 Cauliflower has quickly become one of the most beloved vegetables due to its versatility and delicious taste.
 Unfortunately, cauliflower can be challenging to grow successfully in your garden and produce subpar heads when harvested, if any of them at all.

-Cauliflower does not form heads due to stress on its plant.
+Cauliflower not forming heads due to stress on its plant.
 Common sources of cauliflower stress include nutrient deficiencies, temperature fluctuations, insect pressure and tight plant spacing as well as lack of water.

 Don’t worry.
-I will go over each aspect in depth and show you what steps can be taken to prevent cauliflower from becoming stressed.
-Additionally, I will share which variety is the most suitable to grow for your hardiness zone.
+Let us discuss about cauliflower not heading, or bolted cauliflower.
+Here are the steps you can take to prevent cauliflower not forming heads.
+Additionally, we will share which variety is the most suitable to grow for your hardiness zone.

 Cauliflower cultivation takes approximately four months from sowing seeds until harvest time, depending on which variety is chosen for cultivation.
 You should expect harvest between 65-100 days from initial sowing; with transplants this should occur 45-85 days post planting date.